ChengshuaiZhao0/ChengshuaiZhao0.github.io/_posts/2025-08-17-figures-for-papers.md

 ## Purpose-Driven Figures

 Every figure in a paper should have a **purpose**.
-Ask yourself: _Why does this figure exist?
-What should the reader take away from it?_ With this in mind, we can categorize figures into three common roles:
+Ask yourself: *Why does this figure exist?
+What should the reader take away from it?* With this in mind, we can categorize figures into three common roles:

-### Illustration / Teaser Figures
+### Illustration or Teaser Figures

 A **teaser figure** should succinctly state the problem and present it simply.
 Think of it as the “elevator pitch” of your paper---eye-catching, easy to interpret, and directly tied to your research motivation.